 - We provide the necessary leases/subleases and management agreements

 - We calculate and negotiate the revised Enhanced Housing Benefit claims.

-- It won’t cost you anything except a small setup fee, which will be a fraction of the financial benefit that will accrue to you, and which is fully recoverable from Enhanced Housing Benefit in any case..
+- It won’t cost you anything.
+The Exempt Accommodation Project charges a small fee to the rent for the duration of the arrangement, which is fully recoverable from Enhanced Housing Benefit in any case..